Home » Blog » Easy Slow Cooker Pork Loin

 Notes

 The pork loin is done cooking when the internal temperature reaches 145 degrees Fahrenheit.
-Since it is a lean cut, it will not fall apart and you will be able to slice it.
+Since it is a lean cut, it will not fall apart and you will be able to slice it. **Depending on how hot your slow cooker runs, your pork loin may reach 145 degrees Fahrenheit quicker than 5 hours.**

 This recipe also works with pork shoulder.
 Cook 3-4 lb pork shoulder on Low for 9-10 hours.
 It will be fall-apart tender.